David-Maisonave/GameLauncher/README.md

 The checksum options are used to help detect duplicate image and ROM files.
 Changes to these options don't take affect until a full rescan is performed.

 ## ToDo
-Below are future plan updates.
+Below are possible future plan updates.
 * Add option under advance option to change the default emulator for a given game console system.
 * ROM details editor.
 * Add option to Settings to allow changing default **images** and **roms** sub folder.
 * Add option to password protected advance option.
 * Add decompression option for emulators like DuckStation which don't support ZIP files.
 * Filter out string "2-in-1 - ","3-in-1 - " from compressed name for ROM's in DB.
+* Add filter and search buttons.
+(See playnite example)
+* Add option to context menu to open link to launchbox-app.com with the ROM title name, or open google link with title.
+Example: https://www.google.com/search?q=Disney+Aladdin+site%253Alaunchbox-app.com
+* Convert main window combobox to menu strip.